-A big driver for me since joining the legislature is fighting the drug addiction epidemic.
-I want to encourage people to get treatment and become contributing members of society again.
-The people going into these facilities realize that the road will be long and painful and a good outcome is not guaranteed.
-I want to increase the rate of success for everyone entering rehab and reduce the amount of relapses and I believe that we can do that, in part, by getting dealers off the streets and away from rehab centers for a longer period of time.
+Ultimately, I want to increase the rate of success for everyone entering rehab and reduce the amount of relapses.
+I believe that we can do that, in part, by getting dealers off the streets and away from rehab centers for a longer period of time.